the-database/mpv-upscale-2x_animejanai/README.md

 ## Overview

 This project provides a collection of Real-ESRGAN Compact ONNX upscaling models, along with a custom build of mpv video player.
-The video player (currently Windows only), enables real-time upscaling of 1080p content to 4K by running these models using TensorRT (NVIDIA only).
+The video player (currently Windows only), enables real-time upscaling of 1080p content to 4K by running these models using TensorRT (NVIDIA only) or DirectML (for AMD or Intel Arc).
 While the default configuration upscales using the 2x_AnimeJaNai models, it can be easily customized to utilize any Real-ESRGAN Compact ONNX models.

 Join the [**JaNai Discord server**](https://discord.gg/EeFfZUBvxj) to get the latest news, download pre-release and experimental models, get support and ask questions, share your screenshots (use the `s` key in mpv), or share your feedback. 日本語も大丈夫です。